Solve Complex Digital Challenges with a UX Strategy Sprint

 Duration: 1-3 days

 Now it’s time to bring together our core group of internal stakeholders in our client workshop.
-The workshop includes similar participant roles and activities as the 5-Day Design Sprint, including inviting subject matter experts to provide additional insights.
-By gathering key stakeholder and user inputs in advance of the workshop, we ensure that each voice is heard (even those individuals who are less prone to speak up in a group setting).
+The workshop includes participant roles and activities similar to the 5-Day Design Sprint, inviting subject matter experts to provide additional insights.
+By gathering key stakeholder and user inputs before the workshop, we ensure that each voice is heard (even those individuals who are less prone to speak up in a group setting).

 We hit the ground running as we share, discuss, analyze, question, and further define the problem.
 Together, we map out and finalize the following elements: